ojegbaderuth/OYO4-Junior/README.md

 # OYO4-Junior
-This is where I documented my first project while learning at the Incubator Hub
+My first project at the Incubator Hub